stanley-gu/qual/proposal.md

-plays a key regulatory role in maintaining proper levels of inorganic pyrophosphate ($PP_i$) and phosphate ($P_i$) through the hydrolysis of $PP_i$ into $PP_i$.  [@Millan2006] The ratio of $PP_i$ to $P_i$ is crucial in controlling the formation of hydroxyapatite (HA) [@Lomashvili2004], one of the primary constituents of bone and product of arterial calcification. $PP_i$ inhibits the deposition of $P_i$ on to growth sites in HA crystals, when $PP_i$ levels fall to abnormal levels, ectopic calcification results.  [@Narisawa2004]
+plays a key regulatory role in maintaining proper levels of inorganic pyrophosphate ($PP_i$) and phosphate ($P_i$) through the hydrolysis of $PP_i$ into $PP_i$.  [@Millan2006] The ratio of $PP_i$ to $P_i$ is crucial in controlling the formation of hydroxyapatite (HA) crystal [@Lomashvili2004], one of the primary constituents of bone and product of arterial calcification.
+$PP_i$ inhibits the deposition of $P_i$ and calcium on to growth sites in HA crystals, when $PP_i$ levels fall to abnormal levels, ectopic calcification results.  [@Narisawa2004]

+The under-expression of TNAP activity also has deleterious effects.
 In both humans [@Henthorn1992] and mice [@Anderson2004] with defects in TNAP expression, the result is fatality shortly after birth.
-In the TNAP knockout mice, there was normal formation HA containing matrix vesicles that are released by osteoblasts, however, extracellular mineralization was impaired due to elevated $PP_i$ concentration (Figure \ref{mice-tnap-knockout}).
+In the TNAP knockout mice, there was normal formation HA containing matrix vesicles that are released by osteoblasts, however, extracellular mineralization was impaired due to elevated $PP_i$ levels (Figure \ref{mice-tnap-knockout}).

 ![\label{mice-tnap-knockout}Impaired bone formation of TNAP knockout mice (B) compared to wildtype mice (A)](images/mice-tnap-knockout.png)

 [@Markello2011]: Vascular pathology of medial arterial calcifications in NT5E deficiency: implications for the role of adenosine in pseudoxanthoma elasticum.

-[@Collin-Osdoby2004]: Regulation of calcification by RANKL and osteoprotegerin

 [@Jono2000]: quantification of calcification. treatment of HSMC with phosphate.
 Immortal HSMC.
 Causes differentiation

-[@Addison2007]: pyrophosphate inhibits mineralization through  three mechanisms - binding to mineral, upregulating Opn and decreasing expression of TNAP

-[@Nitschke2012a]: Genetics in arterial calcification: lessons learned from rare diseases.
-General review and also includes PIT2

-### Ectonucleotide Pyrophosphatase/Phosphodiesterase 1 (ENPP1)
+### Ectonucleotide Pyrophosphatase/Phosphodiesterase 1 (ENPP1) and ANK

-[@Kato2012]: Crystal structure of Enpp1, an extracellular glycoprotein involved in bone mineralization and insulin signalin

-### Generalized Arterial Calcification of Infancy (GACI)
-[@Ramjan2009]: Treatment with bisphosphonates for 3 years reverses its effects.
-[@Edouard2011]: May not be necessary to treat infants with bisphosphonates for even two years.
+The tiptoe-walking mouse (*ttw/ttw*) was used for many years as a disease model to study calcification of ligaments.
+Okawa et al. [@Okawa1998] showed that the phenotype was due to a mutation in the gene encoding for ENPP1.
+ENPP1 is a major physiological generator of extracellular $PP_i$ by hydrolyzing ATP.
+[@Kato2012] The loss the capacity for $PP_i$ to potently inhibit HA formation results in severe MVC beginning in infancy.
+ENPP1 knockout mice recapitulated the *ttw/ttw* phenotype and Consequently, defects in ENPP1 for humans were discovered to cause generalized arterial calcification of infancy (GACI).
+Treatment with bisphosphonates [@Ramjan2009], a pyrophosphate analog, can reverse the course of disease.
+Interestingly, it has been shown that stopping bisphosphonate supplementation at the age of 2 in infants still allows for healthy development [@Edouard2011], which is perhaps a result of other compensatory mechanisms for maintaining systemic balance of $PP_i$/$P_i$.

+Mutations in the gene ANKH (ANK in mice) also result in a similar disease phenotype  [@Nurnberg2001].
+ANKH is the other contributor of $PP_i$ in the extracellular environment, through the transport of intracellular $PP_i$.

 [@Kiffer-Moreira2013]: Pharmacological Inhibition of PHOSPHO1 Suppresses Vascular Smooth Muscle Cell Calcification